The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: Introduction

-The work is organized as follows.
-In section 2 the sum rules for the relevant form factors are derived.
-In section 3 the numerical analysis of the relevant form factors are performed, and the decay widths are estimated.
-In the last section a short summary of our work is presented.
+The work is organized as follows: In Sec~\ref{sec:2}, the sum rules for the relevant form factors are derived.
+In Sec.~\ref{sec:3}, the numerical analysis is performed to determine the form factors, and with the obtained results, the decay widths of the considered transitions are estimated.
+The last section contains our conclusion.